CUTheory/auralskills1/source/assessment/index.markdown

 ## Melodic prepared performance

 Passing this category requires demonstrating an ability to perform (with preparation) melodies in simple and compound meter, in major and in minor, composed of stepwise motion, some leaps, and arpeggios of standard triads and the V<sup>(7)</sup> chord.
-This will be demonstrated in a video portfolio of melodies taken from the Recitation 3 and 4 guides: students will select three melodies from each to include in their portfolio.
+This will be demonstrated in a video portfolio of melodies taken from the guides for [Recitation 3]({{ root_url }}/media/rec3.pdf) and [Recitation 4]({{ root_url }}/media/rec4.pdf): students will select three melodies from each to include in their portfolio, which can be submitted via Google Drive at any time.

 ## Melodic sight-singing